Maryamt08/Nailed-it/README.md

 # NailedIt

-1. Two types of users database: use Mongo.
+1. Two types of users database: used Mongo.

 2. Use DBpopulate to display nail tech information.